High Protein Cottage Cheese Bagels

 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy cottage cheese bagel recipe uses just two ingredients and will seriously blow you away.
-They’re absolutely delicious and such a fun baked treat with 11 grams of protein per bagel.
+These high protein Cottage Cheese Bagels use just three simple ingredients and will seriously blow you away.
+They’re absolutely delicious and such a fun breakfast with 10 grams of protein per bagel.

-Most importantly, these are GOOD.
-The cottage cheese gives the dough a super mild cheesy flavor that bakes up to be absolutely delicious.
+There are so many reasons to love these high protein bagels, but the most important one is that they are seriously GOOD.
+The cottage cheese gives the dough protein and mild flavor that bakes up to be absolutely delicious.

-You can use these as a part of a balanced high-protein breakfast with some eggs and fruit on the side, or top with peanut butter or avocado for a super easy and delicious snack.
+You can use these as a part of a balanced high-protein breakfast with some eggs and fruit on the side, top with peanut butter or avocado for a super easy and delicious snack, or use them as the base for chicken salad sandwiches.

-Self-rising flour and cottage cheese on a table with labels.
+Ingredients for cottage cheese bagels on a countertop with labels.

 Want to save this recipe?